 At a recent event (2017) for our local Cheshire Connecticut Chamber of Commerce we presented a “lunch and learn” session.
 The purpose was to help the audience (thanks attendees!) understand the “secret” of being “found on Google.”
 A great starting point was to understand how Google “thinks.”

-Instead of trying to second guess the latest algorithm that reportedly contains over 200 factors, its far easier to intuitively understand the business of Google.
-And that's not a secret and reading the Google founders story makes things clear and here are some quotes from the story- with some explanation:
+Instead of trying to second guess the latest algorithm that reportedly contains over 200 factors, it is far easier to intuitively understand the business of Google.
+And that’s not a secret and reading the Google founders story makes things clear and here are some quotes from the story- with some explanation:

 What is is Google’s play or strategy?:“to organize the world’s information and make it universally accessible and useful.”
 Basically, Google is a “Mega” Library where each book is a page.
 This page is categorized against questions that searchers ask.
 The question might be a word, a few words or an entire sentence.
 Professors today have a hard time putting out online quizzes because entire questions and answers pop up if you Google the question!
 The fun part is that the super-librarian Google pulls up the answers to just what we are looking for almost immediately.
 Your web-page server may be down but Google has your back and produces the last page they indexed through their “bots” that crawl the web.
 You don’t go to Google.
 They come to you.